 - 3.1.9 However, the situation is less clear-cut where a significant proportion of total fee income is not derived from a single client and its subsidiaries, but from several clients with a common connection.
 For example, sometimes an audit firm obtains a number of audit clients by referral from another accountancy firm which is itself not eligible for an auditing certificate.
-Although Section 290.222 of the Code of Ethics and Conduct does not prohibit such an arrangement, in ACCA's view a selfinterest threat arises where 15% or more of a firm's total income is derived from a single source.
+Although Sections 290,217 to 290,219 of the Code of Ethics and Conduct do not prohibit such an arrangement, in ACCA's view a self-interest threat arises where 15% or more of a firm's total income is derived from a single source.
 The presumption is that the ineligible firm will be able to influence its clients, for example in their choice of auditor and on whether to retain the services of a particular auditor.
 It is this latter point which renders the auditor vulnerable to a threat to his objectivity.
 In ACCA's view, the 15% threshold in FRC Ethical Standard 4 is an appropriate benchmark to apply in other situations where a number of audit clients are under common control or have a common connection which could result in a significant influence being exerted on the auditor. - 3.1.10 Section 280 of the Code of Ethics and Conduct contains a note that, where relevant, a professional accountant in public practice shall comply with both the FRC Ethical Standards and Section 290.
-Where there is any apparent conflict between requirements, the professional accountant shall comply with the requirement that is more stringent. - 3.1.11 Where the firm agrees to put adequate safeguards in place or, where this is not possible and the firm resigns from the audit appointment, the matter will not be referred to the Committee.
+Where there is any apparent conflict between requirements, the professional accountant shall comply with the requirement that is more stringent. - 3.1.11 Where the firm agrees to put adequate safeguards in place or, where this is not possible and the firm resigns from the audit appointment and gives assurances acceptable to ACCA that it will prevent such a threat arising in future, the matter will not be referred to the Committee.